poemusica/rpi-matrix-gif/README.md

-# Animated GIFs on Adafruit RGB LED Matrix with Raspberry Pi
+# Display Animated GIFs on 32x32 RGB LED Matrix with Raspberry Pi

-This README describes the process of using a **Raspberry Pi** microcontroller along with my `displayGIF.py` script to display an **animated gif** on an **Adafruit RGB LED Matrix**.
+This README describes the process of using a **Raspberry Pi** microcontroller along with my `displayGIF.py` script to display an **animated gif** on a **32x32 RGB LED Matrix**.

-For example, I used my matrix to display a spooky ghost gif for Halloween. :jack_o_lantern:
+For example, I used my matrix to display a spooky ghost gif for Halloween. 🎃

 ---
 <a href="https://twitter.com/heatheramahan/status/789191493088980992"><img align="left" height="150" src="https://i.giphy.com/media/rZL5cIy8irYM2JCL75/giphy-downsized-large.gif"></a>